-BY ALL ACCOUNTS, the first thirty-three years of Thornton Chase’s life were a torrent of suffering, heartache, and failure.
+BY ALL ACCOUNTS, THE first thirty-three years of Thornton Chase’s life were a torrent of suffering, heartache, and failure.

 He was born James Brown Thornton Chase on February 22, 1847, in Springfield, Massachusetts.
 His mother, Sarah Thornton Chase, died of complications from childbirth sixteen days later.
 His father, Jotham Chase, remarried, but his new wife had no affection for the young boy.
 By the age of thirteen James was in the care of a Baptist minister in nearby Newton.
-His father and stepmother had begun a new family.
+His father and stepmother had started a new family.

 James entered the Union Army at the age of sixteen, fought in two battles in the final year of the Civil War, and went deaf in his left ear from a cannon blast.
 After the war he entered college, only to drop out in his freshman year.
 Then, at the age of twenty-three, he secured his first taste of happiness.

 He was now going by the name “Thornton,” taking his mother’s maiden name as his first.
 He married a young teacher, Annie Allen, and they bought a home in Springfield.
 Ten months after the wedding they welcomed their first daughter, naming her Sarah Thornton Chase after Chase’s mother.
 He started a business dealing in timber.

 Within a year, the business went belly up.